rcjj98/tp/docs/DeveloperGuide.md

 Step 6.
 A new `ImportCommand` object is created with the aforementioned temporary list as its parameter.

 Step 7.
 The `ImportCommand#execute()` method is called.
-It checks that there are no persons in the temporary list that already exists in the current application before adding each person into the current application.
+It checks that there are no persons in the temporary list that already exists in the current address book before adding each person into the current address book.

 Step 8.
 A new `CommandResult` object is returned signifying that the command has executed successfully.